MatthewSerre/mkt-api/README.md

 - Host images of/add image links for the drivers, driver emblems, karts, gliders, and courses (need to identify the best place to source the files to avoid any infringement)
 - Implement error handling/messages
 - Add throttling/API key system if necessary
+- Add Daily Select data to drivers (and possibly All Clear Pipe attribute if items are never removed from it)

 Please contact me if you would be willing to help with gathering/inputting data to seed the database!